sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 **No!
 Not Boring!
 Magic!** We go and get water where it lives and bring it snaking through a magnificent labyrinth of pipes filters and pumps *directly into your house.* Sometimes multiple places in your house, wherever you want it!
 And it's practically *free*[^inus].
 People pay $9 a month for Netflix, how much do you think you would pay a for-profit company for a *water subscription?* **Infrastructure makes formerly impossible things so trivial you forget about them.**

 [^inus]: In this paragraph I am of course only referring to many parts of the urbanized United States (with many exceptions) to illustrate the luxury of infrastructure.
 Water availability is a global humanitarian crisis increasingly exacerbated by climate change, confoundingly also caused by other forms of infrastructure, which is why it's essential to think about the unintended consequences and ethical implications of the kind of infrastructure we build.

+Or, maybe a more formal definition:

+> Here we take infrastructure as a broad category referring to pervasive enabling resources in network form, and we argue that a theoretical understanding of infrastructure is crucial to its design, use, and maintenance.
+This understanding plays a critical role in associated fields such as informatics, library science, and new media – all fields that underpin communication in large-scale and long-term collaborative science.
+In our analysis we extend conventional understandings of infrastructure as “tubes and wires” to the technologies and organizations which enable knowledge work: supercolliders, orbiting telescopes, supercomputer centers, polar research stations, national laboratories, and other research instruments of “big” science.
+In addition our image would be incomplete without the variety of scientific organizations, such as funding agencies, professional societies, libraries and databases, scientific publishing houses, review systems, and so on, that are inherent to the functioning of science.
+As Leigh Star has noted, infrastructure is relational: the daily work of one person is the infrastructure of another (Star & Ruhleder, 1996).
+Finally, we further open the conceptual umbrella of infrastructure to include the individuals – designers and developers, users and mediators, managers and administrators – in existing and emergent roles associated with information infrastructure. {% cite bowkerInformationInfrastructureStudies2010 %}

 I am going to take the position that these problems can be *solved* and are not our inevitable and eternal fate.
 I will insist the system I describe is not *utopian* but is eminently practical --- with a bit of development to integrate them, **everything I propose here already exists and is widely used.** Viewing these problems as stemming from a shared infrastructural etiology allows us to problematize other symptoms that are widely normalized, and find new approaches for recognized problems that are thought to be intractable. (!! split these up, expand on problems of treating them separately, eg. treating peer review along you just keep the whole publication syustem instead of reimagining the whole of scientific communication mediums. and that identifying a problem without identifying the ethical substance that makes it a problem also leads you in the wrong direction -- eg. the focus on "efficiency" that can be straight up ableist. throughout the piece you will notice me avoid linking this to the "open science" movement because of this fraught non-evaluation of its ethical fundament.
 I want to instead emphasize "shared" over "open," where "open" connotes the abiltiy for others to see and inspect something that remains fundamentally ours, "shared" emphasizes the mututal ownership of our collected knowledge and our responsibility to make it available to others becuase it is just as much theirs as ours.)